syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/mac.md

 # Convert HTML to PDF file in Mac

+The Syncfusion [HTML to PDF converter](https://www.syncfusion.com/pdf-framework/net/html-to-pdf) is a .NET library for converting webpages, SVG, MHTML, and HTML to PDF using C#.
+It is reliable and accurate.
+Using this library, you can convert HTML to PDF document in Mac.

 ## Steps to convert HTML to PDF in ASP.NET Core MVC

 1. Create a new C# ASP.NET Core Web Application project.